pholmes7/Preping_AD_Infrastructure_in_Azure/README.md

 <img src="https://i.imgur.com/isHrScF.png"/>
 </p>

- <p>Now we will create our domain controller.
+ <p>Now, we will create our domain controller.
 We will start by going to the "Virtual Machines" page and clicking "Create". </p>

 <p>
 <img src="https://i.imgur.com/ZySk0R9.png"/>